-Basics Of Commercial Mortgage Loans
+Commercial Mortgage Loans And Property Financing

 Commercial Mortgage Rates

-Commercial lenders are risk oriented and normally charge higher mortgage rates than residential mortgage lenders and often only offer short term mortgage loans amortized over 20 years, 25 years, or 30 years.
+Commercial lenders are risk oriented and normally charge higher mortgage rates than residential mortgage lenders.
+Commercial Lenders often only offer short term mortgage loans amortized over 20 years, 25 years, or 30 years.

 Risks Associated With Commercial Mortgage Loans And Balloon Payment

 There are many risks associated with commercial mortgage loans.
 Since there are no 30 year fixed rate commercial mortgage loans, commercial mortgage loans are only balloon mortgage loans where the whole loan is due after 3 years, 5 years, 7 years, or 10 years.

 Institutional Non Bank Commercial Investors

 - Other commercial mortgage lenders will offer adjustable rate mortgages that are 3/1 ARM, 5/1 ARM, 7/1 ARM, 10/1 ARM which are amortized over 30 years and adjusts every year based on an index and a constant margin and adjusts every year after the fixed rate period is over throughout the thirty years

 Loan To Value And Types Of Commercial Lenders